Musk seeks dismissal of SEC lawsuit on his 2022 Twitter stake

 An SEC rule requires investors to disclose within 10 calendar days when they cross a 5% ownership threshold, which would have been by March 24, 2022 in Musk’s case.

-The SEC said that at the expense of unsuspecting investors, Musk instead bought more than $500 million of Twitter shares at artificially low prices before finally revealing his purchases on April 4, 2022, by which time he owned a 9.2% stake.
+The SEC said that at the expense of unsuspecting investors, Musk instead bought more than US$500 million (RM2.1 billion) of Twitter shares at artificially low prices before finally revealing his purchases on April 4, 2022, by which time he owned a 9.2% stake.

 Musk’s lawyers said the case should have not been brought and the billionaire did not mean any harm.
 They said the SEC’s action against Musk “reveals an agency targeting an individual for his protected criticism of government overreach.”